Siphiweokuhle Sithole, 31, United National Transport Union

 When the facilitators of the Young Women Leadership Development (YWLD) called my union, The United National Transport Union

 (UNTU), urging for applications to join the programme, I jumped at the opportunity.
 I work as a train builder and so I am familiar with the struggles of women workers in male-dominated industries.
-My motivation to join YWLD spoke to the status quo and the need for working together to change and create environments for women workers to thrive.
-For this to happen, young women must have urgency and access to the tools required to excel.
+My motivation for joining YWLD spoke to the status quo and the need for working together to change and create environments for women workers to thrive.
+For this to happen, young women must have agency, opportunities and the tools needed to excel.

 What have you learned through YWLD?